 If you are uncertain if you are eligible for a COVID-19 booster vaccine, check with your primary care physician or other doctor if you are being treated for cancer or other conditions that compromise your immune system.

-The CDC is also considering the use of boosters for people whose immunity might have decreased since they received their second dose of Pfizer or Moderna vaccine or one dose of the Johnson & Johnson vaccine.
+The CDC is also weighing the scientific evidence on the use of boosters or a third shot for people whose immunity might have decreased since they received their second dose of Pfizer or Moderna vaccine or one dose of the Johnson & Johnson vaccine.
 Older adults are of particular concern because 74% of breakthrough COVID-19 cases are among those 65 and over.
 Breakthrough cases are expected because no vaccines are 100% effective at preventing illness in vaccinated people.
-The boosters would provide added protection for those at greatest risk for breakthrough infections.
+The boosters may provide added protection for those at greatest risk for breakthrough severe infections, hospitalizations and death.

 Additional information about the COVID-19 booster shots can be found on the CDC’s website.